May 14, 2007

 With the stock market currently reflecting a relatively rare set of overvalued, overbought and overbullish conditions, the potential for abrupt market weakness remains much higher than is typically the case.
 The Strategic Growth Fund has the ability to hedge the full value of its stock holdings using long-put / short-call index option positions, where no more than one of those options is "in-the-money" when the position is initiated.
 This is the stance currently held by the Fund.

-It is important to remember that the Fund has about 1% of assets (essentially the interest we would otherwise earn on our hedge) allocated to a “staggered strike” configuration that provides better downside protection, compared with a “flat” hedge.
-Given this position, it will not be unusual to see the Fund gain several cents on a market decline, and even to lose that gain if a rebound occurs before we have a useful opportunity to “reset” our strike prices.
-Again, the option premium involved is just about 1% of assets, and unlike a “net short” position, the Fund is not exposed to extended losses of capital, or the need to “cover,” in the event that the market advances substantially.
-The dollar value of our shorts never materially exceeds our long holdings.
+It is important to remember that the Fund has about 1% of assets (essentially the interest we would otherwise earn on our hedge) allocated to a "staggered strike" configuration that provides better downside protection, compared with a "flat" hedge.
+Given this position, it will not be unusual to see the Fund gain several cents on a market decline, and even to lose that gain if a rebound occurs before we have a useful opportunity to "reset" our strike prices.
+Again, the option premium involved is just about 1% of assets.
 Please refer to last week's comment for further remarks about interpreting day-to-day Fund movements here.